Skip to main content

 1.5 hours Bristol

-Black-Eyed Susan transforms Sullivan County's agricultural heritage into modern Southern cuisine.
+Vivian's Table at The Bristol Hotel takes Sullivan County's agricultural heritage and reads it through a chophouse lens.
 The seasonal menu sources from local farms, and the flavors connect directly to the heirloom gardens you walked through at Exchange Place.
-Your tasting meal showcases the best of what the Appalachian soil produces, prepared with creativity and respect for tradition.
+Lunch here is the bridge from frontier-era farm to working-kitchen present.

 Ridgewood Barbecue